iamshgulati/learn-java-se/Interview-QA-Set-1.md

 ###### Single inheritance

-In this type of inheritance, the subclass inherits from only one superclass.
+In this type of inheritance, one class is inherited by only one subclass.

 ###### Multi-level inheritance

-In this type of inheritance, a subclass inherites from its superclass, which further inherits from its own superclass and so on.
+In this type of inheritance, one class is inherited by a subclass, which is further inherited by another subclass and so on.
-In this type of inheritance, a class acts as both a subclass as well as a superclass.
+In this type of inheritance, at least one class acts as both subclass as well as superclass.

 ###### Multiple inheritance

-In this type of inheritance, one subclass inherits from more than one superclass.
+In this type of inheritance, one class inherits from more than one superclass.
-This type of inheritance is not supported in Java.
+This type of class inheritance is supported by Object Oriented Programming but it is not supported by Java.

 ###### Hierarchial inheritance

-In this type of inheritance, a superclass has more than one subclass.
+In this type of inheritance, one class is inherited by more than one subclass.
-This type of inheritance is used to achieve generalization.
+This type of inheritance is used to achieve generalization in Java.
-All subclasses have the common properties of superclass.
+All subclasses have the common properties of the superclass.

-#### Why Java doesn't support multiple inheritance?
+#### Why does Java not support multiple inheritance?

-Java doesn't support multiple inheritence because, there can be only one super() statement in one constructor body.
-Hence, it is not possible to initialize two superclasses from one subclass.
+Java does not support multiple inheritence because, in Java, declatation of only one super() statement is allowed in one constructor body.
+Hence, it is not possible to initialize more than one superclass members from any class constructor.

-Also, it leads to the Diamond problem, which says, if a subclass extends two or more superclasses and two or more superclasses have a method with same name but different implementation, there is an ambiguity as to which implementation will be inherited by the superclass.
-That is why JVM allows programmer to write only one super() statement in one constructor body.
+Also, multiple inheritance leads to the Diamond problem, which says, if a class extends more than one superclass and at least two of those superclasses have a method declaration with same name but different implementation definition, then there is an ambiguity as to which implementation will be inherited by the subclass.
+This is why JVM allows only one super() statement call from one constructor body, effectively restricting programmer from getting trapped into the Diamond problem.

 #### What is HAS-A and IS-A relationship?

-Two classes are said to have HAS-A relation (or, Object Composition relation) when instance of one class belongs to (or, is the member of) the other class.
+Two classes are said to have HAS-A relationship (or Aggregation relationship) when instance of one class belongs to (or, is the member of) another class.

-If one class is composed of or is made of the instance of the other class, then this type of HAS-A relation is called Composition.
-For example, Car class HAS-A Object Composition relation with Wheel class.
+If one class can have (or possess) one instance or multiple instances another class, then this type of HAS-A relation between the two classes is known as Aggregation relationship.
+For example, a Pond may or may not have Ducks.
+Therefore, the Pond class is in Aggregation relationship with the Duck class.
-Object Composition relation between two classes is represented on a UML diagram with black colored diamond pointed from contained class to the containing class.
+Aggregation relationship between two classes is represented on a UML diagram with hollow diamond pointed from possessed class to the possessing class.

-Whereas, if one class can have or possess the instance or multiple instances of the other class, then this type of HAS-A relation is called Aggregation relation.
-For example, a Pond class may or may not contain Duck class instances.
+Whereas if one class is composed of (or, is made of) the instance of another class and cannot exist without the other class, then this type of HAS-A relation between the two classes is called Composition relationship.
+For example, a car is composed of wheels, car cannot exist without wheels.
+Therefore, the Car class is in Composition relationship with the Wheel class.
-Aggregation relation between two classes is represented on a UML diagram with hollow diamond pointed from possessed class to the possessing class.
+Composition relationship between two classes is represented on a UML diagram with black colored diamond pointed from contained class to the containing class.

+Composition is a special case of Aggregation.

-Two classes are said to have IS-A relation (or, Inheritance relation) when one class extends the other class (or, one class IS-A extension of the other class.
+Two classes are said to have IS-A relationship (or Inheritance relationship) when one class extends the other class (or, one class IS-A extension of the other class.
 Or, one class inherits non-static properties from the other class).

 Two interfaces are said to have IS-A relation when one interface extends the other interface.

-A class is said to have IS-A relation with an interface when that class implements that interface.
+A class is said to have IS-A relationship with an interface when that class implements that interface.

-We can identify IS-A relation or Inheritence relation easily by looking for extends keyword or implemets keyword.
+We can identify IS-A relationship (or Inheritence relationship) easily by looking for extends keyword or implemets keyword.

-For example, Car is a Vehicle, so we can say Car class has IS-A relation with the Vehicle class.
+For example, Car is a Vehicle, so we can say Car class has IS-A relationship with the Vehicle class.

-IS-A relation between two classes is represented on a UML diagram with a black colored arrow pointed from the extending class to extended class, or with a hollow arrow from implemeting class to the implemented interface.
+IS-A relation between two classes is represented on a UML diagram with a black colored arrow pointed from the extending class to extended class, or from the extending interface to the extended interface, or with a hollow arrow from implemeting class to the implemented interface.

-Both, IS-A relation (Inheritence relation) and HAS-A relation (Object Composition relation) are used to achieve code reusability.
+Both, IS-A relationship (Inheritence relationship) and HAS-A relationship (Aggregation relationship) are used to achieve code reusability.

-IS-A relaition differs from HAS-A relation in following ways:
+IS-A relaitionship differs from HAS-A relationship in the following ways:

-1. It is easier to change the class implementing Composition than the class implementing Inheritance, because the change of a superclass impacts the inheritance hierarchy to subclasses.
+1. It is easier to change the class implementing HAS-A relationship than the class implementing IS-A relationship, because the change of a superclass impacts the inheritance hierarchy to subclasses.
-2. It is not possible to subclass a method with same signature as declared in the superclass but with a different return type.
-Whereas, the same is possible in a Composition relation.
-Composition allows programmer to change the interface of a front-end class without affecting the back-end classes.
+2. It is not possible to declare a method in subclass with same signature as declared in the superclass but with a different return type.
+Whereas, the same is possible in a HAS-A relationship.
+HAS-A relationship allows the programmer to change the interface of a front-end class without affecting the back-end classes.
-3. Composition is dynamic binding (run time binding) while Inheritance is static binding (compile time binding).
+3. HAS-A relationship is dynamic binding (run time binding) while IS-A relationship is static binding (compile time binding).
-4. It is easier to add new subclasses than it is to add new front-end classes, because Inheritance comes with polymorphism. if you have a code that relies on a superclass interface, that code can work with a new subclass without change.
-Whereas this is not true for Composition, unless composition is used with interfaces.
+4. It is easier to add new subclasses than it is to add new front-end classes, because IS-A relationship comes with polymorphism.
+If you have a code that relies on a superclass interface, that code can work with a new subclass without change.
+Whereas the same is not true for HAS-A relationship, unless HAS-A relationship is used with interfaces.

-Inheritance should not be used just to get code reuse.
-If all that is really required is code reuse, Composition should be used.
+IS-A relationship should not be used just to get code reuse.
+If all that is really required is code reuse, then HAS-A relationship should be used.
-Inheritance should not be used just to get polymorphism.
-If there is no nautral IS-A relationship, use Composition with interfaces.
+IS-A relationship should not be used just to get polymorphism.
+If there is no nautral IS-A relationship, then use HAS-A relationship with interfaces.

 #### What is method overloading?
 Can main() method be overloaded?

-In a class, defining multiple methods with same name but different parmeters is called method overloading.
+Defining multiple methods in a class with same name but different parmeters is called method overloading.
-The parameters should differ either in terms of parameter type or in terms of parameter length or both.
+The parameters should differ either in the terms of parameter type or in the terms of parameter length or both.

 In a class, we can overload both static and non-static methods.
-Overloaded methods are invoked based on the parameters.
+A method call is binded to a method definition based on the arguments passed by programmer in the method call.

-Superclass methods can be overloaded in the subclass.
+Class methods can also be overloaded in its subclass.

 Method overloading is used to achieve compile time polymorphism.

 While developing applications, if we come accross an operation that should be performed with different parameters and parameter types, then we must use method overloading.
 For example, logging in to Facebook using phone number, or email or username.

-Yes, main() method can be overloaded but the only version of main() method that JVM will look for starting execution of a class is: public static void main(String[] args){...}
+Yes, main() method can be overloaded but the only version of main() method that JVM will look to start execution of a class is: public static void main(String[] args){...}

 #### What is method overriding?
 Explain?

-Inheriting a method from the superclass and changing its implementation in the subclass according to the subclass specification is called Method overriding.
+Inheriting a method from a class and changing its implementation in the subclass according to the subclass specification is called Method overriding.
 Method overriding can be done only in a subclass.
-When overriding a method, the subclass should retain the signature of method from the superclass and must provide a different implementation body.
+When overriding a method, the subclass should retain the signature of method from the superclass and must only provide a different implementation body.

-Whenever we create a subclass object that is having a overridden method, then the object is said to use method overriding.
+Whenever we create a subclass object that has an overridden method, then the object is said to use method overriding.

-Subclass cannot override the follwing methods:
+A subclass cannot override the follwing methods:

-1. Static methods, because static methods cannot be inherited.
+1. Static methods, because static methods cannot be inherited to a subclass.
 2. Private methods, because scope of private methods is limited to the class in which they are decalred.
 Private method are not accessible outside the class, not even to the subclasses.
-So private methods are not inherited and hence cannot be overloaded.
+So private methods are not inherited and hence cannot be overloaded in a subclass.
 3. Final methods, because any method marked final cannot be re-implemented.
-Final keyword restricts changing the method implementation.
+Final keyword restricts changing implementation of the final method.
 However final methods can be inherited to subclasses.

 Method overriding is used to achieve runtime polymorphism.

 While developing an application whenever we come accross a functionality where the implementation needs to be changed, then we use method overriding.

-A subclass can override as well as overload the superclass methods.
+A class can override as well as overload its superclass methods.

 #### What do you mean by final class?

-A class declared using final keyword is called final class.
+A class that is declared using the final keyword is known as final class.
 The final keyword restricts a class from being inherited.

-If a developer tries to inherit a final class, the compiler will successfully compile the code but "java.lang.VerifyError" exception will be thrown at runtime.
+If a developer tries to inherit a final class, the compiler will successfully compile the code but JVM will throw "java.lang.VerifyError" exception at runtime.

 #### What is an abstract class?

-A class declared using abstract keyword is called abstract class.
+A class declared using abstract keyword is known as abstract class.
 The abstract keyword allows a class to have abstract methods.
-However, it is not enforced upon the developer.
-An abstract class can also have none to all methods as concrete methods.
-But even if one method in the class is abstract, it is mandatory to declare the class using abstract keyword because a non-abstract class cannot have abstract methods.
+However, abstraction is not enforced on the abstract class.
+An abstract class can also have all methods as concrete methods.
+But even if there is one abstract method in the class then it is mandatory to declare the class as abstract, because non-abstract classes cannot have abstract methods.

 An abstract class also has a constructor.
-But still, an abstract class cannot be instantiated using the new keyword because there may be some abstract methods which do not have implementation in the abstract class.
+Even then, an abstract class cannot be instantiated using the new keyword.
+This is because there may be some abstract methods which do not have implementation in the abstract class due to which it is not possible to instantiate the abstract class.
 Hence, compiler does not allow making instance of any class declared using abstract keyword.

 Abstract class is not a pure abstract body as it can have concrete methods too.
-Hence, if a complete abstract body is required, developer should use interfaces.
+If a complete abstract body is required, programmer should use interfaces.

-The abstract keyword cannot be combined with the static or private or final keywords as they all restrict providing concrete implementation to the abstract methods in a class.
+The abstract keyword cannot be combined with the static, private or final keyword as all of them restrict providing a concrete implementation to the abstract methods in a subclass.

 #### What is an interface and how is it different from an abstract class?